English (ENGL)

 Courses

-ENGL A120 Critical Thinking 3 Credits
+ENGL A120 Reasoning, Thinking, and Discourse 3 Credits

 Emphasizes principles and techniques of critical thinking to explore issues, ideas, artifacts and events before accepting or forming an opinion or conclusion.
 Focuses on varied methods for analyzing written, visual, digital and oral arguments and the application of these methods in personal, academic and professional settings.